igorkulman/coding-journal/content/post/2026/japanese-reading-problem/index.md

 This does not magically make Japanese easy.

-You still have to struggle.
-You still have to look things up.
-You still have to reread sentences.
+You still have to struggle, look things up, and reread sentences.

 The difficulty shifts back toward recognizing kanji and parsing sentences, rather than relying on pronunciation hints.